-Computer system Means the system where the certifier enters certification.
+Computer system Means the system into which the certifier enters certification .
 Controlled document Means a document you must use and complete as part of your inspection and certification work, such as WoF labels, checksheets, certification plates or certificates.
 Description Means the performance description for each element score against which the certifier's performance is assessed.
 There are four descriptions for each element, one each for the scores 0, 1, 2 and 3.

 Element Means a detailed area relating to inspection and certification work, and related elements are grouped together to make up a category.

 Element score Means the score that is assigned to an element.
-External document Means any document supplied by outside parties (eg from vehicle owner or manufacturer) that you rely on in your inspection and certification work, such as exemption notices.
+External document Means any document supplied by an outside party (eg from a vehicle owner or manufacturer) that you rely on in your inspection and certification work, such as an exemption notice.

 General part Means the main part of the PRS which consists of the five categories and from which the total score is calculated.

-Inspection and certification

-document

-exercise

-Means a document you use as part of your certification work, such as a checksheet or certification label.
-It

-includes controlled, uncontrolled and external documents.
+Inspection and certification document Means a document you use as part of your certification work, such as a checksheet or certification label.
+It includes controlled, uncontrolled and external documents.

-Mystery shopper

-mystery sho

-Means the NZTA arranging for a vehicle with known faults to be presented for inspection to check that the certifier carries out the inspection correctly.
-The certifier does not know that the vehicle is part of a mystery shopper exercise.
-This give the NZTA information about how inspections are carried out between

-scheduled reviews.

 NZTA Means the NZ Transport Agency.

-PRS Means the Performance Review System.
+PRS Means the performance review system.

-Random re-inspection Means a Transport Officer visiting unannounced between reviews and re-inspecting a vehicle that the certifier has just certified.
+Random re-inspection Means a transport officer visiting unannounced between reviews and re-inspecting a vehicle that the certifier has just certified.
 This gives the NZTA information about how the certifier is performing between reviews.

 Requirements Means NZTA requirements which are contained in the PRS manual, your VIRM, your agreement/contract with NZTA and other information issued by NZTA.
 Review Means an assessment of your performance as a certifier, and is usually scheduled in advance depending on the score you achieved at the previous review.
-Reviews are carried out by NZTA Transport Officers.
+Reviews are carried out by NZTA transport officers.

 Score This is the result of your review and gives an indication of how well you performed.
+The

-The higher the score, the better your performance as a certifier.
+higher the score, the better your performance as a certifier.

+PRS: Entry certification

+Version 2

+Introduction

+Page 7

+Definitions and abbreviations (cont.)

-Self-assessment Means you assess your own performance using the same criteria as the NZTA Transport Officer does when he carries out a review.
-The PRS requires you to carry out regular self-assessments.
+Self-assessment Means you assess your own performance using the same criteria as the NZTA transport

+officer does when he or she carryies out a review.
+The PRS requires you to carry out regular

+self-assessments.

 Technical partMeans the part of the PRS that relates directly to the technical aspects of the inspection and certification work, ie technical decisions, technical competence and inspection equipment.
 The Technical part scores are transferred to the General part before the total score is calculated.

 Total score This is the score that is calculated when all the element scores have been assigned and the category scores have been weighted, but before it has been adjusted for areas of poor performance.

-Uncontrolled Any document you develop yourself as part of your inspection and certification work, such as design document calculations or technical drawings.
+document Uncontrolled Any document you develop yourself as part of your inspection and certification work, such as design calculations or technical drawings.

 VIRM Means the Vehicle inspection requirements manual.
 There are different VIRMs, depending on the type of certification work, and each one has a corresponding PRS manual.
-Weighted category Means a category score that has been weighted to reflect its importance in the overall inspection and score certification work relative to the other categories.
+Weighted category Means a category score that has been weighted to reflect its importance in the overall score inspection and certification work relative to the other categories.
+IntroductionPRS: Entry certificationPage 8Version 2October 2010October 2010